 The first official Dade County Grand Jury investigation into rampant Florida nursing home neglect found “rats in patients’ beds and roaches in their food”, and “lack of social, leisure, rehabilitative and therapeutic services; disregard for the personal dignity of residents; the use of chemical and physical restraints; and the lack of privacy”.
 This shocked the public for obvious reasons.
 Florida’s legislature and lawmakers had to act.
 The existing regulations and laws governing nursing homes dealt only with the structure and reimbursement for nursing home care.
 The laws on the books at the time did little to nothing for wrongfully injured Floridians in negligent nursing homes.

 The 1980 amendments to Florida’s nursing home laws were adopted to remedy the problem of “inadequate care and dehumanizing living conditions for frail older people”.
 The law was changed to protect elderly residents from a widespread systemic abuse that resulted from substandard nursing home care and an ineffective regulatory scheme.
 Significantly, before the amendment, negligent nursing homes could be fined minimal amounts by the State of Florida.
 This amounted to a slap on the wrist of the corporate owners.
 However, the nursing home laws in Tallahassee were changed to add §400.023, which allowed for civil lawsuits brought on behalf of the victim or the victim’s survivors, to enforce the resident’s rights.
 This meant that Florida’s nursing homes could be held accountable in a court of law before a judge and jury.
 Contact our Florida elder abuse attorneys to fight for the rights of your loved one.

-A Rude Awakening to Florida’s Problem with Nursing Home Neglect
+A Rude Awakening to Florida’s Problem with Nursing Home Neglect & Elder Abuse

 The legislative history of the bill creating section 400.023(1) in 1980 cited the Dade County Grand Jury report describing outrageous living standards existing for years in nursing homes across the state.
 See Fla.
 S. Comm. on HRS, CS/SB 1218 (1980) Staff Analysis 1-2 (rev. June 10, 1980).
 This took our lawmakers and voters by surprise.
 No one was aware that more than 7 out of 10 Florida nursing homes had serious violations of state and federal regulations potentially causing harm to residents.
 The Florida Legislature stated in Florida Statutes § 400.0061: